top of page

 -

 How can therapy help me?Therapy is most definitely not one size fits all.
 Much of how it can help depends on your willingness to show up…both literally and figuratively!
-Talk therapy is helpful in helping to develop insight into the origin, development and function of all the things you seek help for.
+Talk therapy is helpful in developing insight into the origin, development and function of all the things you seek help for.
 Therapy can help you understand yourself better and potentially expand your perspective of the world around you and of other people.
 Once that insight is there, it’s time to build a bridge to actual change “in real life”.
 This usually requires willingness and acceptance of allowing yourself to feel discomfort in real world situations.
 When we have done things the same way over and over again for many years, it takes time, trial and error, regressing and messing up for a new way to exist in the world to take hold.

 -